shanemarvinmay/interview-prep/system_design/scratch.md

 5. Review and Wrap up
 - make sure your design covers all the requirements (although you should be doing this through the interview)

+---

+vertical scaling: upgrade single computer (more memory, fast cpu/gpu, etc)
+- doesn't need load balancing
+- single point of failure
+- inter process communication (doesn't need to talk to other computers, since its all on one machine)
+- data consistency is way easier
+- hardware becomes limited
+horizontal scaling: more machines
+- needs load balancing
+- resilient
+- Inter network calls (rpc) between machines (? services ?)
+- data consistence is harder and more compliated
+- hardware isn't nearly as limited

+Avoid single point of failure: have backups (servers, data, etc)

+? master-slave architecture ?

+micro service architecture
+- each service gets scaled at a different rate that (depending on need)

+Distributed service  (partition)
+multiple data centers
+- in case one goes down
+- handle traffic quickly
+^ load balancing will route traffic to different data center/kubernetes pods based on traffic and predicted response time

+Decoupling the System (seperating concerns)

+extensible